Bohemi Blog

 Art Deco engagement ring with sapphire and baguette diamonds

-Starbrite Cut Sapphires: Our Favorites at Bohemi
+Star Fantasy Cut Sapphires: Our Favorites at Bohemi

 Australian Parti Sapphires

 Parti sapphires display two or more distinct colors within a single stone — often vivid combinations of teal, yellow, blue, and green.
-When a Starbrite cut is centered precisely beneath a parti sapphire's natural color zoning, something magical happens: the star-like cut pattern aligns with the color boundaries and amplifies them, making the stone appear to bloom with color from the inside out.
+When a star fantasy cut is centered precisely beneath a parti sapphire's natural color zoning, something magical happens: the star-like cut pattern aligns with the color boundaries and amplifies them, making the stone appear to bloom with color from the inside out.
 It's one of the most visually stunning combinations in all of alternative gemstone jewelry.

 Australian Parti blue yellow sapphire hexagon loose stone